 When more people have more meaningful experiences outdoors, their quality of life, health, and social well-being improve and in turn their communities become stronger and more sustainable.

 How do you use the outdoors?

-We are currently gathering information about what kinds of trails and outdoor experiences people want and how they use the outdoors.
+We are currently compiling information and answers to a survey we posted in late 2020.
+The survey asked local individuals and organizations about what kinds of trails and outdoor experiences people want and how they use the outdoors.
 The Friendship Trail planners will review the information when making recommendations for what types of trails to build.